aglegaspi/ios-functions-lab-1/README.md

 Output: `13`

-## Question 23
+## Question 23 👺

-Write a function that returns the number of unique Ints in an array of Ints.
+Write a function that returns the number(count) of unique Ints in an array of Ints.

 Example:
 Input: `let inputArray2 = [3,1,4,1,3,2,6,1,9]`